int128/terraform-aws-kops-alb/README.md

 ## Goals

-- Publish your services via [nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress), ALB, ACM and Route53.
+- Expose services via HTTPS using [nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress), NodePort, ALB, ACM and Route53.
-- Manage your Kubernetes cluster by `kubectl` and `kops`.
+- Bootstrap a cluster by the script.
-- Manage your AWS resources by `terraform`.
+- Manage the cluster using `kubectl`, `helmfile`, `kops` and `terraform`.
-- Manage your Helm releases by `helmfile`.

 ## Build a new cluster